Estimated Read Time: 10 Minutes

 On-Page and Off-Page SEO

-You might also hear the terms “on-page SEO” and “off-page SEO” in your travels.
-These refer to the subject of your optimization efforts and can employ any of the above white, grey and/or black hat SEO techniques.
+While researching the different types of SEO, you might also run into the terms “on-page SEO” and “off-page SEO“.
+These refer to the subject of your optimization efforts and can employ any of the above described white, grey, black hat and/or negative SEO techniques.

 Back to the hats….
 According to Wikipedia, in the 1920s and 1940s, western films made in the United States featured characters wearing white hats (often worn by heroes) and black hats (by villains).
 It was meant to symbolize the contrast in good versus evil.It’s the same with SEO.
 The white hat designation implies “good” SEO service providers and tactics.
 Black hat SEO suggests the exact opposite.
 In real life, there is a lot more grey, but that is how the labels originated.